Friday the 13th & Superstitions Around the World

 Pearls are often worn by brides in American weddings.
 But a Mexican bride would not dare wear pearls on her wedding day, doing so would surely be the cause of bad luck and tears throughout the marriage.

 Ladies, this one’s for you – if you’re traveling to Poland, keep your purse off the floor!
 It is very bad luck.
 You will lose money and be broke!

 Bolivians never put their shoes on the table, it’s an unlucky gesture that will lead to poverty.
-Hmm how about don’t put your shoes on the table because it’s gross!
+It’s also a good practice in hygiene!

 In Hungary flowers are given in odd numbers to those still breathing – even numbered bouquets are reserved for corpses.

 Many buildings in Japan do not have a fourth floor.
 This is because four is an extremely unlucky number in Japan as well as China and Korea.
-That’s because the work for four is so similar to the word for death.
+That’s because the word for four (四 Shi) is so similar to the word for death (死 Shi).

 If you’re a Ukrainian woman and are not yet married, whatever you do, do not sit at the corner of the a table.
 If you do, you won’t be married for seven years.